jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day1.rst

     noncomputable theory
     open_locale classical

-    --BEGIN--

     theorem lounge {camper : Type u} (playing : camper → Prop) [inhabited camper] :
       ∃ x, (playing x → ∀ y, playing y) :=
     begin
       have alice := arbitrary camper, -- this works because of "inhabited" above by_cases h : ∃ bob, ¬ playing bob, end

-    --END--

-..
-Problems
-.. ===========

-..
-Triple negation without LEM
-.. ---------------------------
-..
-This exercise follows directly from classical.not_not.
-..
-However, classical.not_not introduces axioms that we don't need for this question.
-..
-Can you do this in tactic mode with only intro, apply, and exact?

-.. .. code:: lean
-..    :name: triple_negation

-..     theorem (P : Prop) : ¬ ¬ ¬ P → ¬ P :=
-..     begin
-..       intro nnnp,
-..     end

-..
-Lounge paradox
-.. --------------------------------------------
-..
-There is someone in the lounge such that, if they are playing a game, then everyone in the lounge is playing a game.

-.. .. code:: lean
-..    :name: lounge_paradox

-..     import tactic
-..     -- the next two lines let us use the by_cases tactic without trouble
-..     noncomputable theory
-..     open_locale classical

-..     theorem lounge {camper : Type u} (playing : camper → Prop) [inhabited camper] :
-..       ∃ x, (playing x → ∀ y, playing y) :=
-..     begin
-..       have alice := arbitrary camper, -- this works because of "inhabited" above
-..       by_cases h : ∃ bob, ¬ playing bob,
-..     end

-..
-Odds and evens
-.. ---------------
-..
-Here's an example with statements about natural numbers.
-..
-We started the proof by rewriting with something from the library.
-..
-Try finishing the proof with just your logic tools --- you shouldn't need to know how natural numbers are implemented.

-.. .. code:: lean
-..    :name: odds_and_evens

-..     import tactic
-..     import data.nat.parity

-..     lemma even_of_odd_add_odd
-..       {a b : ℕ} (ha : ¬ nat.even a) (hb : ¬ nat.even b) :
-..     nat.even (a + b) :=
-..     begin
-..       rw nat.even_add,
-..     end